 This no-bake Oreo cheesecake slice brings together your favourite cookies and cream flavours in an indulgent dessert slice recipe.
-With an Oreo base and more cookies throughout, this is the ultimate cheesecake recipe to please a crowd!
+With an Oreo base and more cookies throughout, this is the ultimate cookies and cream cheesecake slice recipe to please a crowd!

 There is no stovetop needed, using thickened cream instead to keep your cheesecake firm.